-Brake fluid is a component of a vehicle’s brake system that lies within the brake lines, delivering the force to each of the brake rotors.
+Brake fluid is a component of a vehicle’s brake system that lies within the brake lines, delivering the force to each of the brake shoe.
 The additional task of the brake fluid is the lubrication of vehicle hydraulic components and their protection against corrosion.

 Brake fluid is required to have certain characteristics and meet certain quality standards: it must maintain a constant viscosity, and it must have a high boiling point in accordance with the safety standards.
 Nevertheless, brake fluid absolutely always deteriorates inevitably overtime during brake system operation.